Top 5 Benefits and Drawbacks of Crochet Hair: What You Need to Know

 Although it can help you achieve many protective styles, including the crochet style, synthetic hair is not always easy to manage.
 Because of its texture, synthetic hair tangles very easily and can affect the overall look of your hair if not maintained properly.
 It is important be careful with synthetic hair and remove it once it becomes too much so it does not tangle your hair too.

-- Can Cause Stunting of Hair
+May Cause Stunting of Hair.

 Even though your hair is braided underneath the crochet, it is still there and has to be taken care of.
 If you don’t keep your scalp and hair moisturized and clean, it will become dry and healthy and potentially lead to breakage.

-- The “Perfect Curl” is Not so Easy to Achieve
+The “Perfect Curl” is Not so Easy to Achieve

 Just like your natural hair, it can be difficult to achieve a certain curl with crochet hair.
 You will definitely have to manipulate the hair with flexirods, hot water, and other methods to get your desired look.
 This is just something to keep in mind if you are looking for a style with as little maintenance as possible.